Eslam2014/install_docker_compose_ubuntu/README.md

-# Install docker and docker compose in ubuntu using shell scrip
+# Install docker and docker compose in ubuntu using shell script